The Reserve Officers' Training Corps (ROTC) offers generous college scholarships for those who commit to serve in the military.

-The ROTC is a leadership training program for college students who plan to serve in the U.S. military after college.
-While completing their bachelor's degrees, ROTC "cadets" are training to become officers in the Army, Navy, or Air Force.
-Marine Corps cadets participate in the Navy ROTC.
-The U.S. Coast Guard does not offer ROTC.
+The Reserve Officers' Training Corps is an officer training program for college students who commit to serve in the U.S. military after college.
+You can find schools that host and participate in an ROTC program on the recruitment websites of the Army, Navy, and Air Force, or by talking to your academic advisor.
+(Marine Corps cadets participate in the Navy ROTC.
+The U.S. Coast Guard does not offer ROTC.)

 How Can the ROTC Help Pay for College?

-Students who accept an ROTC scholarship must agree to serve in the military after graduation.
-The Army requires eight years of service (four years of active duty and four years in the reserves.)
+The Army requires ROTC scholarship holders to serve eight years (four years of active duty and four years in the reserves.)
 The Navy requires four to five years of active duty.
-The Air Force requires four to six years of active duty; ten years for cadets trained as pilots.
+The Air Force requires four to six years of active duty and ten years for cadets trained as pilots.

-The scholarship requirements vary slightly between the military branches, but basically to qualify you must meet the following criteria:
+The scholarship requirements vary slightly between the military branches, but basically you must meet the following criteria:

 - Be a U.S. citizen

 - Be at least 17 years of age

 How Can You Apply for and Win an ROTC Scholarship?